Author: John J. Collins

 The final chapter addresses apocalypticism in early Christianity including a discussion on Jesus as eschatological prophet, and the son of man and messiah titles.
 There is a brief discourse on Paul’s eschatology, and finally Revelation is discussed.

-As I mentioned at the beginning, this book is a must for anyone looking for a background in apocalyptic literature.
+This book is a must-read for anyone looking for a background in apocalyptic literature.
 Collins provides an easy to follow framework with lots of textual references to back up his conclusions.